Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

 \subsection{Setup}

-\textbf{System Specifications:} We run our experiments on NVIDIA $8\times$H100 nodes with 80GiB of HBM3 on-chip DRAM per GPU, connected via 4th generation NVLink with 900GBps bidirectional bandwidth for intra-node communication, and Mellanox Infiniband with 400 Gbps bidirectional bandwidth for inter-node communication.
-We use a 64-core Intel x86 CPU per node with 1.9TiB RAM.
+We run our experiments on $8\times$ NVIDIA H100 nodes with 80GiB of on-chip DRAM per GPU, connected via 4th generation NVLink with 900GBps bidirectional bandwidth for intra-node communication and 400 Gbps Infiniband networking for inter-node communication.
+Each node has a Intel Xeon Platinum 8480+ CPU with 1.9TiB RAM.

-\textbf{Models:} We use Llama3-8B~\cite{llama3} and Qwen3-32B~\cite{qwen3} models to run our experiments.
-Llama3-8B has $H=$ 32 query heads (and 8 key-value heads), thus allowing \ours{} to process attention in $H/C = $ 4 stages.
+We use Llama 3-8B~\cite{llama3} and Qwen3-32B~\cite{qwen3} models in our experiments.
+Llama 3-8B has $H=$ 32 query heads (and 8 key-value heads), allowing \ours{} to process attention in $H/C = $ 4 stages.
 Qwen3-32B has 64 query heads (and 8 key-value heads), so \ours{} processes it in 8 stages.
-Note that we use $C = $ 8 here, because we always restrict Ulysses context parallelism degree to 8 and use rest for ring (in a USP-Hybrid style setup as discussed in \ref{sec:baseline_mn}).
+Note that we use $C = $ 8 here, because we always restrict the Ulysses context parallelism degree to 8 and use the remaining mesh for Ring Attention in a hybrid style, as discussed in Section~\ref{sec:baseline}.

-\textbf{Framework:} We use TorchTitan as the distributed training framework, and Flash Attention-3 (FA3)~\cite{fa3} for all the experiments.
-Note that FPDT does not natively support FA3, so we patched their implementation with FA3 support for a fair comparison against \ours{}.

-\textbf{Distributed Setup:} We use context parallelism over 8$\times$H100s for our training.
-We use PyTorch's Fully Sharded Data Parallel ~\cite{fsdp} to distribute the parameters, gradients and optimizer states across all the GPUs.
+Our experiments use TorchTitan and Flash Attention-3 (FA3, ~\citealp{fa3}).
+We use context parallelism over 8$\times$H100 nodes for our training.
+We use PyTorch's FSDP2 (natively supported by TorchTitan) to distribute parameters, gradients, and optimizer states across all GPUs.

-For efficient management of activation memory, we use full activation-checkpointing with CPU offloading, to maintain consistency with FPDT.
-For all sequence lengths except 5M, we allow the CPU offloaded activations to reside on the non-swappable CPU RAM by setting \texttt{PIN\_MEMORY} to True.
-For 5M, we set this to False due to the CPU RAM constraints (1.9TB).
-For better memory management, we set \texttt{PYTORCH\_CUDA\_ALLOC\_CONF} \texttt{=expandable\_segments:True} similar to ALST.
+To manage activation memory efficiently and maintain consistency with FPDT, we use full activation checkpointing with CPU offloading.
+For all sequence lengths except 5M, we allow the offloaded activations to reside in the non-swappable CPU RAM by setting \texttt{pin\_memory} to True.
+For the 5M context, we set this to False due to the CPU RAM constraints.
+For better memory management, we set \texttt{PYTORCH\_CUDA\_ALLOC\_CONF} \texttt{=expandable\_segments:True}, similarly to ALST.